The Ombudsman of the Republic of Malawi recently released a report,

 *Godfrey Kangaude, LLD candidate, Department of Private Law, University of Pretoria

 ** Chrispine Sibande, LLD candidate, Center for Human Rights, University of Pretoria

 Cite as: Godfrey Kangaude and Chrispine Sibande, “Malawi: preventable deaths, hysterectomies and poor ob/gyn care in public hospitals” Reprohealthlaw Blog, Sept 30, 2019 <https://wp.me/p1Stxd-3iC>

 125 other Reprohealthlaw Blog Commentaries are online here.

 Four court decisions on preventable maternal mortality in hospitals (Uganda and South Africa) are summarized in Chapter 3: “Maternal Health Care and Services,” in: Legal Grounds III: Reproductive and Sexual Rights in Sub-Saharan African Courts (Pretoria: Pretoria University Law Press, 2017) Online edition with updates.
 Earlier volumes online.

-Compiled by the Coordinator of the International Reproductive and Sexual Health Law Program, reprohealth*law at utoronto.ca For Program publications and resources, see our website, online here.
-TO JOIN THIS BLOG: enter your email address in upper right corner of this webpage, then check your email to confirm the subscription.
+Compiled by: the International Reproductive and Sexual Health Law Program, reprohealth*law at utoronto.ca.
+See Program website for our Publications, Information resources, and Reprohealthlaw Commentaries Series.
+TO JOIN THE REPROHEALTHLAW BLOG: enter your email address in the upper right corner of our blog, then check your email to confirm the subscription.